markusfisch/bots/README.md

 ### The server is closing the connection immediately

+A bot (or spectator) can only join a game before it started.

-Make sure your bot connects to the correct port.
+Make sure your bot connects to the correct port:

-The default port for streaming sockets is 63187.
+* The default port for streaming sockets is 63187.

-The default port for WebSockets is 63188.
+* The default port for WebSockets is 63188.

 If you're connecting from a browser, your bot uses WebSockets.